Allen5288/AI-FullStack-Web-Platform-Knowledge-Notes/04 - Web&Security/1 - Common Web Knowledge.md

   - Browser opens a TCP connection with the server:
     - SYN → SYN-ACK → ACK (3-way handshake)
   - Ensures both client and server are ready to talk reliably
+  - Another one is UDP compared to TCP
 - HTTP/HTTPS
   - https:
     - Encrypts communication